ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 Unlike running an application on your personal machine, you do not call the application you wish to run directly.
 Instead you create a job script that includes a call to your application.
 Job scripts are simply a set of resource requests and commands.
 When a job script is run, all the commands in the job script are executed on a compute node.

-__The primary advantage of a batch job is that you don't have to sit around waiting for resources to become available, just submit a job and wait for your results.__
+__The primary advantage of a batch job is that you don't have to sit around waiting for resources to become available, just schedule a job and wait for your results.__

 ### Interactive Jobs